spicata/obsidiannotes-v.2/content/Comp Sci 1.md

 - Logic

 Runtime: the program works, but doesn't work as intended, so its essentially a logic error. but in this case, you dont have time to stop it, and you produce a crash. e.g. you get an infinite loop.
-Logic: you put in an incorrect function
+Logic: you put in an incorrect logic?/function?
 Syntax: when you don't type it right, the program WILL NOT WORK.
 	- depending on the type of program, the programming language will identify errors differently.